Skip to Content

 Over the next 13 days, your challenge is to use linen napkins.
 Paper napkins are incredibly wasteful and cannot be recycled after use.

-Swap them for reusable napkins: You can make them yourself or buy them at a store.
+Swap them for reusable napkins — you can make them yourself or buy them at a store.

 Will you be taking the challenge?